andersjanmyr/evented-programming-with-nodejs/slides/28_deployment.md

 !SLIDE
 # no.de (Joyent)

-## I have been unable to get an accoun
+## I have been unable to get an account